Frequently Asked Questions (FAQs)

 Use the proceeds for the things you need and want.
 For example: refinancing your existing mortgage(s) to improve cash flow; consolidating debts to reduce monthly bill payments; buying a home; making home renovations; funding home health care; and more.

-Yes, with the HECM (Home Equity Conversion Mortgage) For Purchase loan, qualified borrowers can use their loan proceeds to buy a home that better suits their needs and lifestyle.
+Yes, with the reverse mortgage for purchase loan, qualified borrowers can use their loan proceeds to buy a home that better suits their needs and lifestyle.
 It’s a home financing option that can make it easier for buyers age 62 and older to afford the home they want, while preserving more of their savings.
 Learn more.

 Reverse mortgages are available with either fixed or variable rates.
 Borrowers who elect a fixed-rate loan will receive their funds as a single disbursement lump sum.
 A lump sum disbursement is also available with an adjustable rate.
 A line of credit and monthly advances have an adjustable rate.